OutRight United Nations Religious Fellowship Program 2022 for LGBTI human rights defenders

-We are thrilled to announce that applications are open for the 2019 OutRight United Nations Religious Fellowship Program.
+Applications are open for the 2022 OutRight United Nations Religious Fellowship Program.
+Apply below

 Eligible Countries: Countries in The Caribbean, Africa, or Latin America.

 About the Award: The OutRight United Nations Fellowship is a 12-month program that supports LGBTI human rights defenders from around the world to harness the New York-based United Nations (UN) system to add value to their existing work.
 The program is designed to support existing work defending LGBTI people from the impact of religiously motivated violence and discrimination in the African, Caribbean and Latin American regions.

 The aim of the UN Fellowship is four-fold: